bgaber/terraform/aws/fedramp/automated-agent-installation/README.md

 ## Create AWS IAM Role in each account that will be assumed by Lambda Function - DONE

-Follow Mike's example in https://gitlab.tecsysrd.cloud/ops/noc/iam-keys-rotation-check to deploy IAM Roles in all AWS accounts.
+## Follow Mike's example in https://gitlab.tecsysrd.cloud/ops/noc/iam-keys-rotation-check to deploy IAM Roles in all AWS accounts.

 ## Modify SSM Document so that is it shared to all AWS accounts - DONE

 ## Modify Lambda Function to call SSM Document in all AWS accounts - DONE

-## Use Guilherme's dd-monitor-auto-mute Lambda function to Mute Datadog Monitor
+## Use Guilherme's dd-monitor-auto-mute Lambda function to Mute Datadog Monitor - IN PROGRESS

+## Enhance with additin of SSM State Manager - IN PROGRESS